Civlo85/gsmHat/README.md

 ###  Getting it

-To download scrapeasy, either fork this github repo or simply use Pypi via pip.
+To download gsmHat, either fork this github repo or simply use Pypi via pip.
 ```sh
 $ pip3 install gsmHat
 ```

 ### Prepare

-* Install your sim card in your module, connect the GSM antenna and mount the module on the pin headers of your Raspberry Pi Make sure, that you **do not** need to enter Pin Code to use your card
+* Install your sim card in your module, connect the GSM and the GPS antennas and mount the module on the pin headers of your Raspberry Pi.
+Make sure, that you **do not** need to enter Pin Code to use your card.
+Pin Codes are not supported yet.

 * Enable the Uart Interface in your Raspberry Pi